edgor17/Sparsify_Ultrametric/README.md

 pseudodiag=scipy.sparse.load_npz('Sparsify_Ultrametric/precomputed/97pseudodiag.npz')
 ```

+Additionally, all plots in the [paper](https://www.biorxiv.org/content/10.1101/2022.08.21.504697v2) can be reproduced using these precomputed files by following plots.py

 ### The Haar-like Distance

 To demonstrate the Haar-like distance we consider microbial mat samples from the Guerrero Negro hypersaline microbial mat (Harris et al., 2012).
 This data was obtained from [QIITA](https://qiita.ucsd.edu/study/description/1200#).
 We read in the feature table (OTU counts) and metadata (containing sample depths) then project these OTU counts onto the Haar-like basis collecting the resulting magnitudes in "mags"